Noun Clause Race

 ESL Noun Clauses Board Game - Grammar and Speaking: Unscrambling, Asking and Answering Questions - Group Work

-ESL Noun Clauses Board Game - Grammar and Speaking: Unscrambling, Asking and Answering Questions - Group Work Here is a free noun clauses board game to help students practice forming and using noun clauses to give noncommittal responses.
-In the game, students ask questions and score points by forming and using noun clauses to give noncommittal responses.
-Students take turns rolling the dice and moving their counter along the board.
+ESL Noun Clauses Board Game - Grammar and Speaking: Unscrambling, Asking and Answering Questions - Group Work Here is a free Here is a noun clauses board game to help students practice forming and using noun clauses to give indirect responses.
+Students take turns rolling the dice and moving their counters along the board.
 When a student lands on a square that contains a scrambled question, they unscramble the question and ask it to the group members, e.g. 'Who is that?'
-The other group members then race to form a noncommittal response to the question using one of the sentence frames in the bank and a noun clause.
+The other group members then race to form an indirect response to the question using one of the sentence frames in the bank and a noun clause.
 The first student to write an appropriate and grammatically correct response on their paper and say the reply wins, e.g. 'I don't know who that is.'
 If it is the first time the winner has used that particular sentence frame, they score two points.
 If the winner has used that sentence frame previously, they score one point.
 The first student to reach the 'finish' square scores an extra three points and the game ends.
-The student with the highest score wins. show less
+The student with the highest score wins.

 Noun Clause Challenge